flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 **Result: We need to start our descent ^^98NM^^ before the target fix with a vertical speed of -2.000ft/min**

 !!! note "Wind"
-    Wind is not a factor and can be ignored as these calculation are done based on ground speed which includes any wind impacting an aircraft in the air.
+    Wind is not a factor and can be ignored as these calculations are done based on ground speed which includes any wind impacting an aircraft in the air.

 ## Landing Performance Calculator